lab-core/multimodal-viewer/README.md

 The ports are defined in the .env file.
 After changing them, restart both the front and the back ends for the changes to take effect.

-If you are running the app through the python package and do not wish to rebuild it with angular, you will also have to change the ports directly in the build.
+If you are running the app through the python package or inside a docker container and do not wish to rebuild it with angular, you will also have to change the ports directly in the build.
 In the `/multimodal_ui/static/main-XXXXXXXX.js` file, locate this section:
 `socketUrl:"http://127.0.0.1:8089",apiUrl:"http://127.0.0.1:8089/api/",clientPort:8085`
 and replace the ports to match the ones you redefined in your .env file.

 Reinstall the Python package for good measure.

+If you are running it in docker, you will have to rebuild it with `docker-compose up --build`

 ## Frontend